Manuel Antonio National Park is a popular spot in Costa Rica for first-time and return visitors. It’s for good reason, too!

-As you plan your Costa Rican itinerary, make time to explore all the Manuel Antonio area has to offer!
+As you plan your Costa Rican itinerary, make time to explore all the things to do in Manuel Antonio.
+(For example, zip lining in Costa Rica Manuel Antonio was the best place to zip line.
+Just saying!)

 Before your day in the National Park, decide whether or not to hire a guide.
-As with anything, there’s a debate about whether or not this is necessary.
+As with anything, there’s a debate about whether or not Manuel Antonio tours are necessary.
 But, I think necessary is the wrong word altogether.

-Sure, you can walk through the park and guaranteed you’ll spot some monkeys in the trees and lizards on the beach.
+Sure, you can walk through the park and guaranteed you’ll spot some monkeys in the trees and lizards on Manuel Antonio beach.
 You might even see a sloth sleeping curled up among the branches.

 I happily paid to join a small (5 people) group guided by a fantastic guide, named Johan Chaves.
 Like a great teacher, he showed his love for the National Park and, in turn, made us all the more curious and excited to learn.